 Now that you know that each element of a healthy high-performance team is also a critical element in your (and my and everyone’s) overall mental health, let’s jump right into the first one: clarity.

-Clarity basically involves three aspects: understanding job expectations, understanding how to fulfill those expectations, and understanding the consequences of job performance.
+High-performance teams have clarity of vision and dream.
+This involves three aspects: understanding job expectations, understanding how to fulfill those expectations, and understanding the consequences of job performance.

 Let me give you an example:

-About 18 months ago, I was in a group of grad students, doctors and serious mountaineers who wanted to climb Mount Chimborazo in Ecuador.
+About 18 months ago, I was in a group of grad students, doctors, and serious mountaineers who wanted to climb Mount Chimborazo in Ecuador.
 If you take into account the equatorial bulge, Chimborazo is actually two kilometers higher than Everest.
 We wanted to be closer to the stars than any other humans (those up on the International Space Station don’t count!).